Avaiga/taipy-getting-started/README.md

 # taipy-getting-started

-**Packages needed**: *taipy (0.13), statsmodels, scikit-learn*.
+**Packages needed**: *taipy, statsmodels, scikit-learn*.

 The code for all the steps is stored in `src/`.
-For more information, on the steps, read the README.md file in their respective folder (`step_xx/README.md`) that explains the step in detail.
+For more information, on the steps, read the ReadMe.md file in their respective folder (`step_xx/README.md`) that explains the step in detail.

 ## Step 00